 Updated: Aug 21

+Rare Disease Day 2019 is an opportunity to be part of a global call on policy makers, healthcare professionals, and care services to better coordinate all aspects of care for people living with a rare disease.
+We do we care?
 Idiopathic Hypersomnia is a rare disease.
 It is also one of the most misunderstood and under researched sleep disorders.
-Many (including doctors) incorrectly think it refers to any case of EDS that cannot be explained by another preexisting medical condition or sleep disorder or by lifestyle or behavior.
+Many (including doctors) incorrectly think it refers to any case of excessive daytime sleepiness (EDS) that cannot be explained by another preexisting medical condition or sleep disorder or by lifestyle or behavior.
 This is not correct; Idiopathic Hypersomnia is a rare neurological sleep/wake disorder.
-EDS (excessive daytime sleepiness) is just one symptom of Idiopathic Hypersomnia.
-Idiopathic Hypersomnia is characterised by a number of symptoms and clinical features as defined by Bedrich Roth more than 40 years ago.
+EDS is just one symptom of Idiopathic Hypersomnia.
+Idiopathic Hypersomnia is characterised by a number of symptoms and clinical features first defined by Bedrich Roth more than 40 years ago.
 Roth’s years of extensive research that led to his description of idiopathic hypersomnia as a separate disease entity was accepted and included in the first ICSD (International Classification of Sleep Disorders), the Diagnostic Classification of Sleep and Arousal Disorders in 1979.
 Since then it has been included as a “Rare Disease” on the Genetic and Rare Diseases Information Center (GARD) register and Orphanet There are many misperceptions about idiopathic hypersomnia.
 This combined with inappropriate testing methods has resulted in idiopathic hypersomnia being one of the most misdiagnosed of all neurological sleep disorders.
 The impact of this as well as the patients that continue to go undiagnosed for these same reasons is immeasurable.
 Further research is desperately needed in all areas, ie: etiology, epidemiology, the genetic aspects of the disease and to identify biomarkers that will lead to better more appropriate diagnostic tools.
 “Imagine going to see your doctor only to be told that they don’t know what is happening to your body, that they don’t know what your disease is.
 Imagine that they can diagnose your disease but tell you that there is no cure or treatment available.
 Or that the treatment available is not fully effective but just the best possible option.
 You don’t know how you or your loved one will manage life from one day to the next, nor how the disease will affect your work or school life.
 This is the reality for many rare disease patients.”

 - Rare Disease Day February 28th 2017.
 This is the reality for people with Idiopathic Hypersomnia.